MrCookie-For-Programmers/ytincmd/README.md

 The alsa-utils package provides the aplay command for audio playback.

+Copy the lol-linux.py and requirements-linux.txt files to your project directory.

 Create and activate a virtual environment.

 python3 -m venv venv
 source venv/bin/activate

-Install the required Python packages using pip.
+Install the required Python packages.

-pip install -r requirements.txt
+pip install -r requirements-linux.txt

+Run the script:

+python3 lol-linux.py

 Windows 💻
 For Windows, you can install the dependencies directly with pip.
-Note that the audio playback functionality, which uses the aplay command, is designed for Linux.
-You would need to modify the script to work with a different audio player on Windows.
+This version of the script uses the playsound library, which is a great cross-platform solution that works well on Windows.

+Copy the lol-windows.py and requirements-windows.txt files to your project directory.

 Install the required Python packages.
 It's recommended to use py to ensure you're using Python 3.

-py -m pip install -r requirements.txt
+py -m pip install -r requirements-windows.txt

+Run the script:

+py lol-windows.py

 macOS 🍎
-Similar to Windows, the aplay command for audio will not work out of the box on macOS.
-The script would need to be edited to use a macOS-compatible command like afplay.
+For macOS, you can install the dependencies directly with pip.
+This version of the script uses the native afplay command for audio playback, so no extra system dependencies are needed.

+Copy the lol-macos.py and requirements-macos.txt files to your project directory.

 Install the required Python packages.

-pip3 install -r requirements.txt
+pip3 install -r requirements-macos.txt

-Usage
-Once you've installed the prerequisites, just run the script from your terminal:

-Make sure you are in the correct directory.

-If you're on Linux and used a virtual environment, activate it: source venv/bin/activate

 Run the script:

-python3 lol.py
+python3 lol-macos.py

-Follow the on-screen prompts to enter a YouTube video URL.